 Imagine this, you turn on your hot water tap and start to fill your sink with water.
 After a while, you look inside and notice that your hot water is cloudy.
 Why is that?

 Cloudy hot water is most commonly caused by dissolved oxygen bubbles being released from the water.
 The water should clear from the bottom up in just a few minutes.
-If this is not the case, then the problem may be caused by sediment or the hot water heater, which are more serious issues.
+If this is not the case, then the problem may be caused by sediment buildup or the water heater, which are more serious issues.

 If you want to take care of your cloudy hot water problem, you’ll need to know the main causes, how to identify them, and what you can do about them.
 Let’s dive into that below:

-1. Dirty faucet aerator
+1. Dirty Faucet Aerator

-It can be caused by a dirty faucet aerator.
 A faucet aerator is a mesh cap put on the end of your faucet to help prevent excessive splashing.

 The aerator can get mineral deposits built up on it especially if you have hard water.
-Although they are harmless, these deposits will increase the pressure on the water coming out of your faucet which will increase the number of bubbles, creating a cloudy appearance.
+Although they are harmless, these deposits will increase the pressure on the water coming out of your faucet which will increase the number of tiny bubbles, creating a cloudy appearance.

 Cold water can hold more dissolved oxygen than hot water.
 So, when you heat up the water, this dissolved oxygen is no longer held in place by the water and is trying to escape.